Budapest What to visit

 Restaurants in Budapest

-Since I’ve visited Budapest twice, I have quite a list of restaurants ad cafés that I can recommend:
+After visiting Budapest twice, I’ve built up quite a list of restaurants and cafés I genuinely recommend:

 • Ruben Étterem (€€): This is undoubtedly the best recommendation I can give you in Budapest.
 Don’t be scared by the fact that the restaurant is in a dark alley, don’t be surprised by the images of completely outdated models covering the walls of the restaurant… here you will find a variety of good quality traditional dishes at affordable prices.